PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 We use the conventions that are consistent with that in TensorLabXD.jl.

-There are different canonical forms of the MPS: left canonical form, right canonical form, site canonical form, Gamma-Lambda form...
+There are different canonical forms of the MPS: left canonical form, right canonical form, site canonical form, bond canonical form,                  Gamma-Lambda form...

 To be able to represent all these different forms under the same structure, we write the MPS as